lahiru1115/CS3062-Personal-Portfolio/README.md

 # Personal Portfolio

 Welcome to my personal portfolio!
-This repository contains the code for my personal portfolio website, showcasing my skills, projects, and experiences.
+This repository contains the code for my personal portfolio, showcasing my skills, projects, and experiences.
 Feel free to explore and learn more about me and my work.

-## Website

-You can access my personal portfolio website through the following link: [https://lahiru1115.github.io](https://lahiru1115.github.io)

 ## Template

-I have used the iPortfolio template for my personal portfolio website.
-This template is a Bootstrap-based portfolio website template provided by BootstrapMade.com.
+I have used the iPortfolio template for my personal portfolio.
+This template is a Bootstrap-based template provided by [BootstrapMade](https://bootstrapmade.com/).
 It offers a modern and professional design, making it suitable for showcasing personal and professional information.

-### Template Details

-- Template Name: iPortfolio
-- Author: BootstrapMade.com

 Please note that the iPortfolio template is subject to its own license terms.
-Make sure to review the license details provided by BootstrapMade.com if you plan to use the template.
+Make sure to review the license details provided by BootstrapMade if you plan to use the template.

 ## Contact